-In this appendix we derive the error propagation property of Rydberg decay.
-First, we briefly review how we deal with Rydberg decay.
-With two low-lying levels to encode a qubit and only $\ket{1}$ is strongly coupled with Rydberg state, the channel of Rydberg decay is described in the operator-sum form, with two kraus operators $\xi(\rho) = \sum_{i=0,1} K_i \rho K_i^{\dagger}$ \cite{sahay2023high,cong2022hardware}.
+In this appendix, we derive the error propagation property of Rydberg decay \cite{msbj-fxw7}.
+First, we briefly review our approach to address the Rydberg decay error.
+With two low-lying levels to encode a qubit and only $\ket{1}$ is strongly coupled with the Rydberg state, the channel of the Rydberg decay error is described in the operator-sum form with two Kraus operators $\xi(\rho) = \sum_{i=0,1} K_i \rho K_i^{\dagger}$ \cite{sahay2023high,cong2022hardware}.
 The Kraus operators are given by:

-We refer to $K_0$ as no-jump operator and $K_1$ as jump operator in this article.
-We don't consider the jump operators between qubit subspace that are modeled as pauli error with Pauli twirling approximation (PTA), because pauli errors are compatible with traditional error correction schemes.
-For radiative decay (RD), the leaked state $\ket{L}$ is energetically separated from qubit subspace (For alkali metal atoms, additional magnetic field is needed).
-For blackbody radiation (BBR) or other mechanism that leads to residual Rydberg population, the leaked state $\ket{L}$ represents lost atom because the atoms in Rydberg state are ejected by anti-trapping potential.
-Under both conditions the leaked state $\ket{L}$ does not interact with another atom qubit through two-qubit gate so our scheme has dealt with RD and BBR uniformly. \\
+We refer to $K_0$ as the no-jump operator and $K_1$ as the jump operator.
+We don't consider the jump operators between qubit subspaces that are modeled as Pauli errors with Pauli twirling approximation (PTA), because Pauli errors are compatible with traditional error correction schemes.
+For radiative decay (RD), the leaked state $\ket{L}$ is energetically separated from the qubit subspace (For alkali metal atoms, an additional magnetic field is required).
+For blackbody radiation (BBR) or other mechanisms that lead to residual Rydberg population, the leaked state $\ket{L}$ represents the lost atom because the atoms in the Rydberg state are ejected by the anti-trapping potential.
+Under both conditions, the leaked state $\ket{L}$ is not involved in subsequent single- or two-qubit gates, so our scheme dealt with RD and BBR uniformly. \\